Making the Move from Primary to Secondary School

 In September your son or daughter will begin their time at Chesterfield in a mixed ability tutor group in which they usually remain for the next five years.
 This system allows the tutor to build up a detailed knowledge of your child and also provides you with a clearly identified point of contact if you have any concerns, ensuring the continuity and stability we think is so vital for success.

-Your child’s Progress Leader is Mrs Allen; she is responsible for leading form tutors and Pastoral staff in Year 7.
+Your child’s Progress Leader is Mr Graham; he is responsible for leading form tutors and Pastoral staff in Year 7.

-She is supported by Mrs Diane McCann, Year 7 Student Support Manager.
+He is supported by Mrs Yvonne Ewart, Year 7 Student Support Manager.
 Together they work to ensure your son or daughter makes academic progress and feels happy and safe at school.

 Keeping you informed